 The IRS is using the FixERS tool during the 2023 Filing Season to address 21 common taxpayer errors for individual tax return filers.
-Figure 1 provides a brief description of the Error Resolution codes addressed using the FixERS tool.
+The following table provides a brief description of the Error Resolution codes addressed using the FixERS tool.

-Figure 1: FixERS Codes for the 2023 Filing Season
+FixERS Codes for the 2023 Filing Season

 Error Resolution Code Topic of Error Resolution Code Description 017 ITIN Status Code Sets when the ITIN Status Code is "I," meaning it is inactive for either the Primary, Secondary, any Dependent, or either Child Care Credit Dependent.
 029 Estimated Tax Payments 034 Filing Status Code Sets when the Filing Status Code is inconsistent with the requirements needed to claim the Filing Status.
 Filing Status Codes 4, 5, and 7 require the taxpayer to also claim dependents in order to qualify for that Standard Deduction.
 075 Taxable Social Security Verified Amount Sets when the Taxable Social Security Verified amount is not present.
-The only entries on the return are Total or Taxable Social Security and Withholding, with the Refund equaling the Withholding.
 Additionally, it will catch returns where the taxpayer does not list Taxable Social Security; however, there is an indication of a Lump Sum Election.
 121 Excess Social Security Withholding Sets when the taxpayer's figure for Excess Social Security Withholding is equal to or greater than the computer's computation.
 In order to claim this withholding, the taxpayer must have more than one employer and the combined withholding must exceed the limitation amounts.
 214 Taxable Social Security Benefits Sets when the taxpayer did not correctly figure their Taxable Social Security Benefits amount.
 This calculation is based on amounts claimed in other fields of the return, including their Gross Taxable Social Security amount.
 248 Qualified Business Income Deduction Sets when the Qualified Business Income Deduction amount is not supported by business income reported on the return.
 280 CDCC Sets when the taxpayer's amount for the CDCC and the computer's calculation for this credit differ.
 This can be caused by a miscalculation by the taxpayer or by an action taken in a previous error code.
-287 Child and Other Dependent Credit and the Additional Child Tax Credit Sets when the difference between Child and Other Dependent Credit and the computer's calculation is greater than \$2.
+287 Child and Other Dependent Credit and the ACTC Sets when the difference between Child and Other Dependent Credit and the computer's calculation is greater than \$2.
 It will also generate when the difference between the ACTC/Refundable Child Tax Credit and the computer's calculation is greater than \$2.